X

 Mexican hairless dog (Xoloitzcuintli, Xolo) lies on a large stone at sunset.

 The Xoloitzcuintli comes in two types, hairless and coated, and three different sizes: toy, miniature, and standard.
 The toy version usually measures between 10 and 15 pounds.
 The miniature is 15 to 30 pounds.
 Finally, the standard is 30 to 55 pounds.
-The smaller dogs tend to have thinner skins, but all three types can vary in thickness.
+The smaller dogs tend to have thinner skin, but the skin of all three types can vary in thickness.

 Common Health Issues